-- 1. Utilize stylistic form and surface characteristics to define a personal identity in their work, creating professional level original work in the field of ceramics. - 2.
+- 1. Utilize stylistic form and surface characteristics to define a personal identity in their work, creating original work to a professional level in the field of ceramics. - 2.
 Experiment with ceramic materials in pursuit of personal growth. - 3.
 Work effectively and independently through developing and defining realistic objectives within particular time constraints. - 4.
 Produce a concise written proposal and final report that objectively analyzes the outcomes. - 5.
 Explore post-graduation possibilities through studio set up, residency, and grant applications.